JetBrains/intellij-sdk-docs/topics/ui/controls/tabs.md

 </tldr>

-Tabs organize content by grouping similar UI controls.
+Tabs help organize related content.

 ![Tabs](01_Tabs.png){width=706}

-## Tabs in Code Editors
-In code editors, tabs are created with another component — [`JBEditorTabs`](%gh-ic%/platform/platform-api/src/com/intellij/ui/tabs/impl/JBEditorTabs.kt).
+For editor tabs, use another component — [`JBEditorTabs`](%gh-ic%/platform/platform-api/src/com/intellij/ui/tabs/impl/JBEditorTabs.kt).
 It supports extended functionality like icons, closeable, and draggable tabs.
 Do **not** use this component in dialogs.

 In tool windows, tabs are generated automatically.
 See also [Tool window](tool_window.md).